audioscavenger/ComfyUI-Thumbnails/README.md

 - [ ] browse subfolders of input

 ### release 1.00
-- It just works... stol some code from KJNodes again
+- It just works... stole some code from KJNodes again

 ## :ribbon: Licence